You’ve decided to teach your baby a tool to help her communicate before she can speak. Great! But where do you start?

 The more signs your baby knows, the easier it will be for him to pick them up – especially once your baby realizes that he can get his needs taken care of by using signs!

-See our Helpful Hints section for more information on the signing process and things to keep in mind as you begin the signing journey with your child.
+See our Helpful Hints section for more information on the signing process.